I am pretty sure after reading the title you must be wondering how talent acquisition chatbot works for hiring candidates.

 Phase 2: Pre-screening the Applicants

-To ease out these processes a chatbot can help with one major step - candidate pre-screening.
+To ease out these processes a chatbot can help with one major step-candidate pre-screening.
+Note that pre-screening of the candidates can be done via other tools as well, for example: pre-screening interviews by Hireflix.

 But it can bring everything on one single page for me to scan out and take it from here.